Yewande Sadiku: Career

 She became executive director, corporate and investment of Stanbic IBTC Bank in July 2015.

 She was appointed as executive secretary and chief executive officer of the Nigerian Investment Promotion Commission (NIPC), in September 2016 by president Muhammadu Buhari.

 Under Sadiku, the NIPC improved in ranking from 90th (2016) to 1st (2021) in the Freedom of Information (FOI) Rankings for compliance and transparency.
 NIPC's internally generated revenue also went from N296 million in 2016 to N3.06 billion in 2020 of which over 50% of this revenue was remitted to the consolidated revenue fund.

 In June 2022, Yewande Sadiku was appointed head of international investment banking at Standard Bank.

 Allegations

-In August 2021, The Economic and Financial Crimes Commission investigated Sadikufor alleged abuse of office, contract fraud and allowances unaccounted for.
+In August 2021, The Economic and Financial Crimes Commission investigated Sadiku for alleged abuse of office, contract fraud and allowances unaccounted for.
 No charges were pressed against her and the act was criticized by groups as harassment from the EFCC.
 In December 2021, the Independent Corrupt Practices Commission confirmed that they had closed the case investigating her, as none of the allegations made against her was established.
 She is widely respected for her commitment to transparency, accountability and good corporate governance.